saz/puppet-rsyslog/README.md

     enable_udp                          true,false          Enable UDP listener.
 Defaults to true. enable_relp                         true,false          Enable RELP listener.
 Defaults to true. enable_onefile                      true,false          Only one logfile per remote host.
 Defaults to false. relay_server                        true,false          If the server should be able to relay the received logs to another server.
-The rsyslog::client must also be set up. server_dir                          STRING              Folder where logs will be stored on the server.
+The rsyslog::client must also be set up.
+Defaults to false. server_dir                          STRING              Folder where logs will be stored on the server.
 Defaults to '/srv/log/' custom_config                       STRING              Specify your own template to use for server config.
 Defaults to undef.
-Example usage: custom_config => 'rsyslog/my_config.erb' port                                STRING/INTEGER      Port to listen on for messages via UDP and TCP.
+Example usage: custom_config => 'rsyslog/my_config.erb' content                             STRING              Specify the content of the server config, instead of using a template.
+Defaults to undef. port                                STRING/INTEGER      Port to listen on for messages via UDP and TCP.
 Defaults to 514 relp_port                           STRING/INTEGER      Port to listen on for messages via RELP.
 Defaults to 20514 address                             STRING              The IP address to bind to.
 Applies to UDP listener only.
-Defaults to '*'.

-    log_templates                       HASH                Provides a has defining custom logging templates using the `$template` configuration parameter. log_filters                         HASH                Provides a has defining custom logging filters using the `if/then` configurations parameter. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging. high_precision_timestamps           true,false          Whether or not to use high precision timestamps. ssl_ca                              STRING              Path to SSL CA certificate ssl_cert                            STRING              Path to SSL certificate
+Defaults to '*'. high_precision_timestamps           true,false          Whether or not to use high precision timestamps.
+Defaults to false. ssl_ca                              STRING              Path to SSL CA certificate.
+Defaults to undef. ssl_cert                            STRING              Path to SSL certificate.
+Defaults to undef. ssl_key                             STRING              Path to SSL private key.
+Defaults to undef. log_templates                       HASH                Provides a hash defining custom logging templates using the `$template` configuration parameter.
+Defaults to false. log_filters                         HASH                Provides a hash defining custom logging filters using the `if/then` configurations parameter.
+Defaults to false. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging.
+Defaults to false. rotate                              STRING              Enables rotation of logfiles.
+Valid values: year, month, day.
+Defaults to undef.
-    ssl_key                             STRING              Path to SSL private key rotate                              TODO                TODO

     RSYSLOG::CLIENT CLASS PARAMETERS    VALUES              DESCRIPTION
     -------------------------------------------------------------------